bhugh/tcxprune/README.md

 vprune INPUTFILE - ie, run with default settings, will clean Notes from entries, split the files, and eliminate Trackpoints as needed to create a series of files should upload/run OK with a Lezyne GPS device.

+RUNNING AS A WEB GUI UNDER ANDROID

+Now vprune.py runs as command line OR windowed app (Windows, Mac, Linux, etc) OR as a web GUI (android)

+Uses PySimpleGUI or PySimpleGuiWeb

+For Android, you'll need to use Termux or similar and pip install lxml, docopt, PySimpleGUI and PySimpleGUIWeb.

+On Termux there can be trouble installing lxml due to missing file dependencies.

+Installing some combination of these files seemed to fix it:

+   pkg install libxml2-dev libxslt-dev libiconv-dev libxml2 libxslt libiconv

+There are some limitations to the web GUI version for now.
+Particularly, the "Browse Files" button doesn't work.
+You will need to type the filename manually.

+Typically you'll follow this procedure on Android:

+ - Downloady your .tcx to the Download directory
+ - Rename the file something short and friendly like 123.tcx
+ - Also copy vprune.py to the Download directory
+ - Using Termux, switch to the Download directory and run python vprune.py
+ - Now go your your Android browser and navigate to localhost:8081 to operate vprune and process your files

+vprune might work similarly on other phone and table operating systems.
+However you would have to edit near the start of the files these lines:

+    if platform=='android':
+	    weborgui = 'web'

+Change 'android' to whatever platform.system() returns for your operating system